Before looking at the spin: which ball is right for you based on your skill level

 - TaylorMade Tour Response (3 pieces, urethane) — Soft feel and remarkable control without premium.

-Why are you: Even if you're new, the touch It helps you to curb Better near the hole.
-In my case, going from 2 to 3 layers It was a turning point.
+Why are you: Even if you're a beginner, the feel helps you brake better near the hole.
+In my case, going from 2 to 3 layers was a game-changer.

 Medium handicap: 3 “soft” layers that make a difference